Russia in the Council of Europe: 2007-2022

-The argument for admitting Russia to the Council of Europe rested on the belief that membership would lead it to change its behavior in line with the Council of Europe's fundamental values.
-Initially there was great optimism, and Russia changed several laws to bring them into compliance with Council of Europe requirements, at least on paper.
-The effect of membership on Russia's human rights record has been judged successful in some individual cases brought to the European Court of Human Rights (ECtHR), when they are low-profile and not politically sensitive.
 By 2008, more than 25 percent of ECtHR cases concerned Russia, clogging the court's docket and creating a backlog.
 The flood of cases, many of which resulted in judgements against Russia, revealed systematic flaws in Russian protection of human rights.
 Although in some cases Russia made reforms to address the underlying issues, it was more common for the state to simply pay the complainants without any reform.

-After 2000, the country experienced autocratization and a decline in freedoms, accompanied with increasing distance from the Council of Europe.
+Since 2000, the country experienced autocratization and a decline in freedoms, accompanied with increasing distance from the Council of Europe.
 Russia has carried out wars of aggression against other Council of Europe member states: in 2008, it invaded Georgia; in 2014, it launched conflicts in parts of Ukraine and annexed Crimea; and in 2022 it began a full-scale invasion of Ukraine.